How to take care of your sunglasses

 The key to not losing your sunglasses is to keep specific habits.
 Always put them in the same place when storing them.

 If you are prone to losing (or misplacing) your sunglasses, you may also want multiple pairs.
-“Have a pair for your car, a pair for your purse, a pair for your house,” he suggests.
-“I have a pilot bag and my pilot sunglasses always stay in that bag.”

-Other ways to keep your sunnies from going missing?
+Other ways to keep your sunglasses from going missing?
 Be careful about placing glasses on a table at a restaurant, where you may forget them.
 Buy a neck cord if you’re going to be traveling.

 And finally, turn to technology.
 There are now eyewear trackers which clip onto the arm of any pair of glasses, and connect to your smartphone via Bluetooth.
 Voila!
 Lost sunglasses will never be lost for long.